 - a.
-Foundations of Health Care Management - b.
-Critical Issues in Health Care Management - c.
-Legal and Regulatory Environment of Health Care - d.
+Foundations of Health Care Management [HSC 301 Foundations of Health Care Management] - b.
+Critical Issues in Health Care Management [HSC 305 Critical Issues in Health Care Management] - Legal and Regulatory Environment of Health Care [HSC 330 Legal and Regulatory Environment of Health Care] - a.
 Organizational Behavior and Theory in Health Care (minimum grade of B required).
-This course serves as a foundation requirement for the MBA. - e.
-Budget and Finance in Health Care Organizations - f.
-Economics of Health Care
+This course serves as a foundation requirement for the MBA.
+[HSC 404 Organizational Behavior in Health Care Environments] - b.
+Budget and Finance in Health Care Organizations [HSC 414 Budget and Finance in Health Care Organizations] - c.
+Economics of Health Care [HSC 450 Economics of Health Care]

-3. Business or Health Care Electives
+4. Business or Health Care Electives

-An additional 6 credits must be completed in business or health care electives.
+An additional 6 credits must be completed in business or health care electives (minimum grade of B required).
+This course serves as a foundation requirement for the MBA.

-Bridge Component
+Bridge Component (9 credits)

-9 credits G